 For me, sitting down and creating a plan that touches on every aspect of my business in one go simply doesn’t work.
 It ends up being a stuffy ‘business plan’ type document that gets filed away and never used to take action.
 I’ve also tried using planners in the past but even those feel too forced for my liking and I find myself answering questions in the planner that don’t really have any bearing on my business.

-I’ll also carry on reviewing and planning throughout the year… it’s for life, not just for Christmas
+I’ll also carry on reviewing and planning throughout the year… after all, planning is for life not just for Christmas.

 Find your own way

-There’s no one, set way that you have to use to make plans for your business.
+There’s no one fixed way that you have to use to make plans for your business.

 If December and January feel like the perfect time for you to plan then embrace it.
 If you love planners then treat yourself to a gorgeous planner and make use of it.